-On April 5, 2004, the Company introduced a matching contribution for all other participants up to 8% of eligible pay based on years of service.
-The matching Company contribution is invested in the PepsiCo Common Stock Fund and participants are restricted from selling those shares for two years from the end of the year in which the match was made.
+On April 5, 2004, the Company introduced a 50% matching contribution up to 8% of eligible pay based on years of service.
+The matching Company contribution is invested in the PepsiCo Common Stock Fund and participants are restricted from selling those shares invested in this fund for two years from the end of the year in which the match was made.
 Since participants are restricted from selling those shares, the investments are considered nonparticipant-directed.
 Refer to Note 5 for further information.
-Additionally, these participants will be fully vested in Company's contributions after three years of service.
+Additionally, participants will be fully vested in those contributions after three years of service with the Company.